The Bankrate promise

-Note that you can only refinance your loans with private lenders, so proceed with caution.
-Refinancing federal loans that means you’ll lose certain benefits, like forbearance or the option to enroll in an income-driven repayment plan.
+You can only refinance your loans with private lenders, so proceed cautiously.
+Refinancing federal loans means you’ll lose certain benefits, like forbearance, forgiveness or the option to enroll in an income-driven repayment plan.
 But if you have great credit and can get a lower interest rate than what you’re paying now, refinancing might make sense in certain situations.

 Student loan settlement

 Student loan settlement happens when you settle your student loans for less than what you owe.
-If you’re far behind on your student loans and your credit score has already suffered, this option might benefit you.
+This option might benefit you if you’re far behind on your student loans and your credit score has already suffered.

 Can you discharge student loans in bankruptcy?

-The U.S. Bankruptcy Code allows for student loans to be discharged if borrowers can demonstrate that not doing so will be an “undue hardship.”
-However, proving an undue hardship has been shown to be difficult.
+The U.S. Bankruptcy Code allows student loans to be discharged if borrowers demonstrate that not doing so will be an “undue hardship.”
+However, proving an undue hardship is difficult.
 Borrowers must meet the three guidelines of undue hardship, which is called the Brunner test:

 - You can prove that if forced to repay the loan, you could not maintain a minimal standard of living.